Advice and consent: United Kingdom

+Commonwealth

+Singapore

+In Singapore, a parliamentary republic with the President of Singapore being the head of state, the President has a number of powers.
+Some of the President's powers may only be exercised "on the advice of the Cabinet".
+In this context, "advice of the Cabinet" means that the President must not only consider the Cabinet's advice but also act in full accordance with it, with no ability to exercise discretionary power.

 United States

-In the United States, "advice and consent" is a power of the United States Senate to be consulted on and approve treaties signed and appointments made by the president of the United States to public positions, including Cabinet secretaries, federal judges, Officers of the Armed Forces, United States attorneys, ambassadors, and other smaller offices.
+In the United States, "advice and consent" is a power of the United States Senate to be consulted on and approve treaties signed and appointments made by the president of the United States to public positions, including Cabinet secretaries, federal judges, officers of the armed forces, United States attorneys, ambassadors, and other smaller offices.
 This power is also held by several state senates, which are consulted on and approve various appointments made by the state's chief executive, such as some statewide officials, state departmental heads in the governor's cabinet, and state judges (in some states).

 Constitutional provision

-The term "advice and consent" appears twice in the United States Constitution, both times in Article II, Section 2, Clause 2.
+The term advice and consent appears twice in the United States Constitution, both times in Article II, Section 2, Clause 2.
 First, the term is used in reference to the senate's role in the signing and ratification of treaties.
 Then, it is used to describe the Senate's role in the nomination and confirmation process for federal appointees.

 This language was written at the Constitutional Convention as part of a delicate compromise concerning the balance of power in the federal government.
 Many delegates preferred to develop a strong executive control vested in the president, but others, worried about authoritarian control, preferred to strengthen the Congress.
 Requiring the president to gain the advice and consent of the Senate achieved both goals without hindering the business of government.

 Under the Twenty-fifth Amendment, appointments to the office of vice president are confirmed by a majority vote in both houses of Congress, instead of just the Senate.